- Sedan is stylish

 The big news this year is the addition of the 2.5 Turbo models with a 2.5-liter turbo-4 that makes 227 horsepower and 310 pound-feet of torque (250 hp and 310 lb-ft on premium fuel).
 These models sit at the top of the lineup and come packed with features, though they aren’t appreciably sportier.

 The Mazda 3 sedan comes in three model lines based on engine.
 The base model is the 2.0 and it’s only offered for the sedan.
-The 2.5 S sedan and hatchback come in Select, Preferred, and Premium package trim levels, though the hatchback doesn’t come in Select trim.
+The 2.5 S sedan and hatchback come in Select, Preferred, and Premium trim levels.
 At the top of the lineup are the new 2.5 Turbo and 2.5 Turbo Premium Plus.

 All models feature a sleek, forward-canted shield-like grille and soft curves along the sides rather than sharp character lines.
 Both the sedan and hatchback cut a traditional silhouette, and we think the sedan is particularly sharp.
 The hatchback, however, has thick rear pillars that make it look heavy and impede vision rearward.
 All models boast attractive cabins with upscale, padded materials and smart bits of metal trim.

 How much does the 2021 Mazda 3 cost?